-Whitney Houston Was Sexually Abused by Her Cousin Singer Dee Dee Warwick, New Documentary Claims
+Whitney Houston Was Sexually Abused by Her Cousin, Singer Dee Dee Warwick, New Documentary Claims

 He added, “I’d been watching her for several months and saying to editors, ‘There’s something about her that reminds me of something.'”

-Macdonald quickly realized what it reminded him when he remembered a previous film he had been working on about child sexual abuse.
+Macdonald quickly realized what it reminded him of when he remembered a previous film he had been working on about child sexual abuse.

 RELATED: 5 Surprising Revelations from the New Whitney Houston Documentary Can I Be Me